 Top Vape Battery Brands: The #1 Best 18650 Vape Batteries

 What are the best batteries for mods?
 What is the right battery to use with your specific device?
 These are very important questions you need answers to before you begin vaping with a high-powered mod.

 The reason?
 Cheap batteries are VERY dangerous.
-They can explode, leak and cause ALL kinds damage.
-Therefore, it is of the utmost importance that you choose only the best quality batteries for you mod.
+They can explode, leak and cause ALL kinds of damage.
+Therefore, it is of the utmost importance that you choose only the best quality batteries for your mod.

 When handled in the proper way these batteries are actually pretty safe.
 The can be dangerous, though, if mishandled.
 Below you will find everything you need to know about making the proper selection for your needs.
 I have also included a bunch of tips on how to look after and maintain your batteries too, as a little bonus.

 Actually, yes, most mods will only fit the size battery that it is intended to be used with and it is very strongly recommended that you only use the size that is specified for your device.